Swissmem: Training

 From basic education, to inspirational seminars, to management training, Swissmem offers practice-oriented training opportunities at a wide variety of levels.
 Swissmem’s vocational training school is the centre of excellence for basic professional training for careers as a plant engineer, automation technician, automation fitter, design engineer, electronics technician, multi-skilled mechanic, production mechanic and mechanical practitioner.
 The centre of excellence supports businesses with a wide range of training offerings for apprentices and professionals.
 With the Swissmem Academy, the association maintains its own training centre.
 Its offering includes courses, seminars and in-house training sessions.
 In general, it is open to all.
 Special conditions are available for employees of Swissmem member companies.

 Advice

 Swissmem members can also access services such as professional advice on employment, commercial, contract and environmental law, energy efficiency, and knowledge and technology transfer.

 Networking

 Swissmem members are part of a broad industry network.
-The individual sub-sectors within the MEM industries join together in a total of 28 industry sectors.
+The individual sub-sectors within the technology industries join together in a total of 28 industry sectors.
 Each industry sector organizes itself and enjoys a great deal of autonomy within Swissmem.
 One focus area for the industry sectors is that of sharing experiences and networking.
 They also collect market-relevant performance indicators and data.
 Marketing activities are important too, and many industry sectors are also members of European or global umbrella organizations.